 After the GPS is attached to the PC, start Mission Planner, enter the COM port to which it is attached and press “Connect”.
 The “Link Status” should start showing data being input and the satellite constellations locked will be shown with green indicators.

-There are internet based services which can provide correction data from bases linked to that service.
-They provide the correction data over the internet via NTRIP protocol.
+There are internet-based services that can provide correction data from bases linked to that service.
+They provide the correction data over the internet via the NTRIP protocol.
 Mission Planner and QGC can connect to these servers and forward the data via MAVLink connection to the vehicle.

 Some of these services are free and some are fee-based.

-First be sure that the vehicle is connected to the GCS and has GPS 3D lock.
+First, be sure that the vehicle is connected to the GCS and has a GPS 3D lock.
 Then on the GCS:

 Select “NTRIP” from the dropdown box and press “Connect”.
 A dialog box (#2.) will appear to enter the login information for an NTRIP server.

 where the “host” is the NTRIP server URL, the port as designated by the service (usually 2101 for RTCM3.1 data streams), and the mount point will be the service’s designation of the station that you want to use (the closest one to your location), usually something like “P807_RTCM” or “Evermount234”, whatever the service names them.

 If the connection occurs, data will start appearing in the Link Status box at the top and be sent to the connected vehicle’s RTK GPS.